All Episodes

 You can't control yourself.

-So I just want to ask you this last question.
+So, I just want to ask you this last question.

-Anytime there's an opportunity to make money.
+Anytime there's a opportunity to make money.

 I'm passionate about what I do.